RexMS

 The other option is ‘predict’ which accounts for the observation-level

-uncertainty and the uncertainty in the model parameters.tCoef
+uncertainty and the uncertainty in the model parameters.tCoef which is the coefficients for the timepoints.

 This account for the fact that the variance at the 0 timepoint might be